melvincarvalho/util/README.md

 `getrepos.sh` is a script that fetches the names and URLs of a given GitHub user's repositories, sorted by the most recently updated.

+### getlastrepos.sh

+`getlastrepos.sh` is a script that fetches the urls of the last updated repos for a given user.

 #### Usage

 ```bash